- Education and Science»

 In the past, when I was bird watching, I'd always have binoculars at the ready.
 I have a great pair of binoculars, too, and I put a lot of effort into finding a pair I really liked.
 They’re very powerful, and super-effective if I’m staying in one spot.
 I’ve seen some interesting things through their lenses over the years.

 The only problem is, they aren’t a lot of fun to carry around on hikes.
 I can't throw them in my pocket; I have to carry them around my neck, or over my shoulder in a bulky case.

 A couple of summers ago I was looking around for another option, and a monocular seemed like the perfect idea.
 Most monoculars are small enough to fit in your pocket and many have the power of binoculars - or, at least enough power for spotting birds.

 You can spend hundreds of dollars and more on a top-quality monocular if you really want to, but I wouldn't.
 In this article you'll read about some recommendations within a reasonable price range to help you choose the best monocular for the money.

 From backyard bird watching, to long-distance hikes, a monocular is the perfect tool for birders.
 Here are some of the best options I discovered, including the one I eventually chose.
-If you're trying to find the best monocular for birding these picks will get you off in the right direction!
+If you're trying to find the best monocular for birding these picks will start you off in the right direction!